OpenRefine/OpenRefine/README.md

 In October 2012, it was renamed OpenRefine as it transitioned to a community-supported product.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to contribute yourself.
+See [AUTHORS.md](./AUTHORS.md) for the list of OpenRefine contributors and [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to contribute yourself.